-COLORADO VINE PROGRAM MANAGER ANTHONY ANTUNA “Get to Know Your Customers Day” is observed on the third Thursday of each quarter.
-Appriss would like to take this opportunity to learn a little bit more about our customers, and to spotlight just how.
+ALASKA VINE PROGRAM MANAGER MIKE RAMSAY “Get to Know Your Customers Day” is observed on the third Thursday of each quarter.
+Appriss would like to take this opportunity to learn a little bit more about our important VINE customers and what is.

 Approximately one in five instances of sexual assault are left unreported, according to research gathered by End Violence Against Women International (EVAWI) – a tragic reality that can be completely transformed by a small change in how people.